Pete Davidson & Kaia Gerber Kiss In New York City, Seemingly Confirm Their Relationship

 According to TMZ, the pair were spotted kissing for the first time in public on Monday, November 18, at a Charlotte Lawrence concert at Webster Hall in Manhattan.

-In the fan-recorded video, one excited fan yells out, “Kaia!” before Davidson and Gerber lean in for a kiss on the balcony.
+In the fan-recorded video, one excited fan yelled out, “Kaia!” before Davidson and Gerber leaned in for a kiss on the balcony.
 The fans then screamed with delight.
 TMZ claimed that the two kissed twice during the show.

 The site reported that Davidson and Gerber were standing close to each other all night.
 The comedian wore his trademark hoodie, with the hood over his head for most of the night.
 However, he wasn’t wearing the hood when he and Gerber kissed, which TMZ took to mean that the two were not worried about having their relationship be public now.